 The Lost Sea of the Exodus is available as an I-Book–Click Here.

-The author took this photo in northwest Saudi Arabia, in a desolate part of Wadi Rayt, about 50 km (32 mi.) southeast of Jabal Maqla, which is a peak in the Jabal al Lawz range that has been named as a possible site for Mount Sinai.
+The author took the above photo in northwest Saudi Arabia, in a desolate part of Wadi Rayt, about 50 km (32 mi.) southeast of Jabal Maqla, a peak in the Jabal al Lawz range that has been named as a possible site for Mount Sinai.
 If such is the case, this area would be part of the biblical Wilderness of Sinai, which lies in the region called Horeb (meaning parched or dry in Hebrew).

-If you look closely, there is a lone man near the acacia tree.
-The temperature was about 100 degrees.
+If you look closely, there is a lone man near a large acacia tree.
+The temperature was near 100 degrees.
 We stopped to ask if he needed help.
 He looked to be about 70 years old and had no water.
 He calmly explained that he was an Ethiopian, that his destination was about five miles away, and that he didn’t need any help.
 We gave him a liter of water anyway, and bid him farewell.

 The Major Geographical Questions of the Exodus